This Asian-inspired peanut dressing works on everything from salads and grain bowls to noodles. Made with pantry staples – takes just 5 minutes.

 - 1/4 to 1/3 cup water

 - In a medium bowl, combine all the ingredients from peanut butter through garlic and mix with a sauce whisk or dinner fork.
-The sauce will seem lumpy at first, but just keep stirring and it’ll eventually come together into a thick paste.
+The sauce will seem lumpy at first, but keep stirring and it’ll come together into a thick paste.